MetalBlockchain/metal-docs/docs/dapps/launch-your-ethereum-dapp.md

 If you don't want your dapp to depend on a centralized service you don't control, or have specific needs that cannot be met through the public API, you can run your own node and access the network that way.
 Running your own node also avoids potential issues with public API congestion and rate-limiting.

-For development and experimental purposes, [here](../nodes/build/run-avalanche-node-manually.md) is a tutorial that shows how to download, build, and install AvalancheGo.
-Simpler solution is to use the prebuilt binary, available on [GitHub](https://github.com/ava-labs/avalanchego/releases).
+For development and experimental purposes, [here](../nodes/build/run-metal-node-manually.md) is a tutorial that shows how to download, build, and install MetalGo.
+Simpler solution is to use the prebuilt binary, available on [GitHub](https://github.com/MetalBlockchain/metalgo/releases).
 If you're going to run a node on a Linux machine, you can use the [installer script](../nodes/build/set-up-node-with-installer.md) to install the node as a `systemd` service.
 Script also handles node upgrading.
-If you want to run a node in a docker container, there are [build scripts](https://github.com/ava-labs/avalanchego/tree/master/scripts) in the AvalancheGo repo for various Docker configs.
+If you want to run a node in a docker container, there are [build scripts](https://github.com/MetalBlockchain/metalgo/tree/master/scripts) in the MetalGo repo for various Docker configs.

 ### Node Configuration